TeamSleeplessGamers/machine-learning/README.md

 2. Navigate to the Project Directory

-Move to the correct directory where the project is stored:
+Move to the correct directory where the project's stored:

 cd /home/sleepless/environments/machine_learning